-Writers and journalists who write about controversial topics are particularly vulnerable to doxing.
-Luckily, there are steps you can take to protect yourself:
+Writers and journalists who write about controversial topics are particularly vulnerable to doxing and impersonation.
+Whatever the particular tactic a harasser tries to use to target you, there are some steps you can take to protect yourself by controlling your privacy and managing your online footprint.

-Google yourself to find which images of you are available online.
-Right-click on each image and “search Google for image” to see where else your photos are circulating and how they’re being used.
-You can also upload your profile photos from Twitter, Facebook, Instagram, and LinkedIn and try a reverse image search using a platform like Yandex or TinEye.
+Look at the image results too.
+Right-click on each image and then select “search Google for image” to see where else your photos are circulating and how they’re being used.
+You can also upload your profile photos from your social media accounts to Google image search, and try a reverse image search using a platform like Yandex or TinEye.
 Just don’t upload images that are sensitive or private!

 So you’ve discovered what’s out there and you might be feeling unsettled.
 Now what?
 The good news is there are steps you can take to remove existing private information and reduce the chances of it cropping back up.
 While there’s no silver bullet to safeguarding your privacy and your safety online, the goal is to make it harder for an abusive troll to cause you harm.